Get to know the SMRT Grant program — Frequently asked questions

 2021 SMRT Grants

-We are pleased to announce the winners of this SMRT Grant:
+CO-SPONSORED BY MARYLAND GENOMICS.
+We are pleased to announce the winner of this SMRT Grant:

-We are please to announce the two winners of this SMRT Grant:
+CO-SPONSORED BY ICAHN INSTITUTE FOR DATA SCIENCE AND GENOMIC TECHNOLOGY AT MOUNT SINAI.
+We are pleased to announce the two winners of this SMRT Grant:

 2020 SMRT Grants

-We are please to announce the three winners of this SMRT Grant:
+CO-SPONSORED BY UNIVERSITY OF LOUISVILLE, GENTYANE, AND NUCLEOME INFORMATICS.
+We are pleased to announce the three winners of this SMRT Grant:

 Read our blog post to learn more about these exciting collaborative research projects.